Maks3w/FR3DLdapBundle/Resources/doc/index.md

 It uses the `php-ldap` package with a form to authenticate the users.
 LdapBundle can also be used for the authorization process.
 It retrieves the Ldap users' roles.

-This bundle is based on the original work of BorisMorel and adapted for use with FOSUserBundle
+This bundle is based on the original work of BorisMorel and adapted for use with FOSUserBundle.

+Optionnaly, you can use this bundle to sync ldap accounts if you want to be able to do some kind of user management inside your app.

 This bundle requires Zend Ldap v2.